Learn more about the Berkeley Pre-College Scholars Program

 The Berkeley Pre-College Scholars: Summer Residential track is a program designed for domestic and visiting international students who may not be living in the San Francisco Bay Area.
 Students should not apply for housing as room and board are provided by UC Berkeley, and all participants are required to live in assigned residential housing.
 Students will live with other Pre-College Scholars program participants in a residence hall within walking distance of the main campus.
 They will be under the full-time supervision of residential program staff Resident Assistant Mentors.

 Students will receive a meal plan that offers 3 meals per day during weekdays and 2 meals per day on the weekends and on holidays.
-If you are rushing to class, unable to eat in the dining area, or simply would like to eat later, you will be able to prepare a sandwich or something else to take with you.
+During weekdays, if you are rushing to class, unable to eat in the dining area, or simply would like to eat later, you can request your meal to be saved.

 Pre-College Scholars Residential students are required to enroll in two lower-division courses and meet the full-time unit requirement based on the session.
 Students may select from a large catalog of Berkeley Summer Sessions courses that are available to high school students.